| Overview: Apart from verbal-language communication, there is another important

 I can’t believe my ears—someone making this sign

+suspects the speaker of telling a lie.
 The following gestures with the hand are different ways a person

 will initiate or respond in a handshake, and the meaning behind